mshibanami/xcstrings-cli/README.md

 ## Command options

 * `--help, -h`: `boolean` (Optional)
     * Show help.
 * `--version, -v`: `boolean` (Optional)
     * Show version.
 * `--config`: `string` (Optional)
     * The custom config file path.
 If not specified, xcstrings-cli will look for `xcstrings-cli.json` or `xcstrings-cli.json5` in the current folder or its parent folders until the root.
 * `--path`: `string` (Optional)
     * The xcstrings file path.
 Defaults to `Localizable.xcstrings` in the current directory, or to the first `xcstringsPaths` entry in the config when present.

 ### `add` command options

 * `--strings`: `string` (Optional)
-  * JSON for translations.
-Pass inline JSON or provide the flag without a value to read JSON from stdin (heredoc/pipe).
-If omitted entirely, the key is created without localizations (comment-only keys are supported).
+    * Translation-including JSON for the key.
+Pass inline JSON, or provide the flag without a value to read JSON from stdin (heredoc/pipe).
+    * If omitted entirely, the key is created without localizations (comment-only keys are supported).
 * `--comment`: `string` (Optional)
     * The comment for the string to add, intended for translators.

 ### `remove` command options

 * `--key, -k`: `string` (Optional if `languages` is specified)
     * The key of the string to remove.
 If not specified, xcstrings-cli will remove all strings for the specified languages.
 * `--languages, -l`: `string[]` (Optional if `key` is specified)
     * The languages to remove.
 If not specified, xcstrings-cli will remove the string for all languages.
 * `--dry-run, -n`: `boolean` (Optional, default: `false`)
     * If set to `true`, xcstrings-cli will only show what would be removed without actually removing anything.

 ## Config file